- 8.1.1 ALA Open Meeting Policy

-ACRL units meet throughout the year, which can include meetings during the Midwinter Meeting and Annual Conference of the American Library Association.
+ACRL is a division that encourages members’ participation.
+ACRL units meet throughout the year, which can include meetings during Conferences of the American Library Association.

 All meetings of the American Library Association and its units are open to all members and to members of the press.
-Registration requirements apply.
-Closed meetings may be held only for the discussion of matters affecting the privacy of individuals or institutions.
-(Source: ALA Policy Manual 7.4.4)
+Closed meetings may be held only for the discussion of matters affecting the privacy of individuals or institutions, such award meetings.
+(Source: ALA Policy Manual A.7.4.4)

 Notice of meetings must be announced on ALA Connect and through appropriate communication channels ten days prior to the meeting.
 The meeting announcement must include the following: